shyamkarla/guide-intro-to-angular/NOTES.md

 02 - data-binding * removed

+// moved the inclusion of angular to earlier so each step will keep working

 03 - setup * split into scopes and ngview

 04 - DEPS * renamed to including angular

-* should we be using the angular beta version?? better to use stable maybe? / it's what's supported by testing frameworks / component libraries / etc.
+* using stable version : it's what's supported by testing frameworks / component libraries / etc.
-* don't necessarily need jQuery for this application either. worth talking about but adds nothing to project.
+* don't necessarily need jQuery for this application either. worth talking about but adds nothing to project. leaving it in anyway though

 05 - Module * remove global suggestion